 where Nmetals is the number of metal atoms and NH is the number of hydrogen atoms.
 As such, "[M/H] = 0" means "same metal abundance as the Sun".

-This is often approximated by measuring the abundance of a specific metal that can be measured in a practical manner, typically Iron.
-Consequently, the abundance specifically of iron (the ratio [Fe/H]) is often used as a proxy to express the metallicity of stars, galaxies, etc. The metallicity Z can be approximated by multiplying [Fe/H] by a number in the .9 to 1.0 range.
+This is often approximated by measuring the abundance of a specific metal that can be measured in a practical manner, typically iron, which shows spectral lines.
+Consequently, the abundance specifically of iron (the ratio [Fe/H]) is often used as a proxy to express the metallicity of stars, galaxies, etc. The metallicity Z can be approximated by multiplying [Fe/H] by a number in the 0.9 to 1.0 range.

-In gas, metallicity affects optical thickness: the higher the metallicity, the optically thinner.
+In a gas, metallicity affects optical thickness: the higher the metallicity, the optically thinner.

 The abundances of other metals in stars, etc., are often stated relative to iron, e.g., [Si/Fe] or [O/Fe].
 When [Fe/H] is also established, abundances of these elements relative to hydrogen are evident.
 Oxygen is more common in higher mass stars and carbon in lower mass.
 A [C/O] of 1.0 is high.

 The phrase bulk metallicity has been used to refer to:

 Mass-metallicity relations have been observed for various types of objects: galaxy clusters, galaxies, stars, and giant planets.
 Metallicity is presumed to affect planet formation, i.e., providing solid material for rocky planets, and cores of gas planets.
 The resulting distribution could affect dynamics: how many planets are within a radius likely to result in impacts, or at a radius more likely to result in ejection from the planetary system.